devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 If the tutorial should be tested on the console environment, you have to specify a port.

-Note: To execute this function, devonfw-ide must be installed.
+Note: For this command the devonfw-ide is not necessarily needed.
+Maven has to be installed.
+So if someone installs Maven before (e.g. with a setup script), then the command should also work.The command uses the Spring Boot Maven Plugin to run the Java application.
+So at the moment only Spring applications are supported.

 ***

 ### npmInstall <a name="npmInstall"></a>